 FINSYNC was great throughout the process, not only answering any questions I had leading up to it, but after the fact.
 This is not the type of company that’s just looking to resell your information to a million lenders.

 Obviously, interest rates are very important as well.
-And he was able to take the information and match me up with a lender that met my specific needs better.
+He was able to take the information and match me up with a lender that met my specific needs better.
 With other providers, you’re really just a number.
 You’re going through the process and then all of a sudden you end up getting 20 phone calls a second and it quickly becomes unmanageable.

 What advice do you have for other small business owners?